ComPath/compath-resources/README.rst

 Mapping types
 -------------
-We have distinguished between two types of mappings: equivalentTo and isPartOf:
+We have distinguished between two types of relationships between pathways (mappings): “equivalentTo” and “isPartOf”.

 - equivalentTo.
-Reflects that the pathway pair shares a high similarity.
-The guidelines for this mapping are:
+Both pathways refer to the same biological process.
+The requirements for this relationship are:

-  - The pair should share at least a certain degree of similarity (this is required).
-In other words, only pathways with at least 1 overlapping gene can be used for the mapping.
+  - The pair must share at least a certain degree of similarity.
+In other words, only pathways with at least 1 overlapping gene can be mapped with this relationship.

-  - Same focus and biological function.
-A high concordance in the name between the pair is not required but it is helpful to identify this similarity.
-Curators have read the descriptions for each database to assess whether the focus of the pathway is the same or not.
+  - Equal scope and context.

 - isPartOf.
 This type of mapping represents a hierarchical relationship between the pathway 1 (child) and 2 (parent).
-An example of this type of mappings can be found in the Reactome hierarchy.
+Meaning that pathway 1 is a subset of pathway 2 (e.g., Reactome pathway hierarchy).